Get insider access

 Cuisinart EvolutionX RHB-100

 The KitchenAid Go Cordless Hand Blender is a better cordless immersion blender than the Cuisinart EvolutionX RHB-100.
-It feels much sturdier and does a much better job of blending fibrous ingredients like leafy greens for smoother soups and sauces.
+The KitchenAid feels much sturdier and does a much better job of blending fibrous ingredients like leafy greens for smoother soups and sauces.
 It's much quieter when it's running.
 However, the Cuisinart comes with a whisk attachment that you can use to mix salad dressing or make hollandaise sauce.

 Crux Artisan Series Cordless Immersion Blender